manhtai/manhtai.github.io/content/posts/ai-ftw.md

 were better than me to do the job, and in the mean time, I got better pay for the job I was doing, so complain no more!

+I have two different options now: one is to become a System Engineer, who will work with systems and make them to work together, and two is to be a Data Engineer, who will do all the things data related.
+I prefer the second, but I did not meet my deep internal expectation in the past, and now is the chance for me to do that.

-Now is the chance for me to do that.
-This year, fear no more, I will be back for [the AI class][2] and finish it one last time.
+So, this year, fear no more, I will be back for [the AI class][2] and finish it one last time.
 My goal is by next year, I will become an AI engineer, as advertised.

 Wish me luck!